-- (A)Names of Minor Children.
+- (A) Names of Minor Children.
 If the existence of a minor child is required to be disclosed in a court filing or at a court hearing, the child must be identified only by his or her initials; - (B) Dates of Birth.
 If an individual's date of birth is required to be disclosed in a court filing, it must be disclosed by the year of birth only; - (C) Social Security Numbers.
 If an individual's social security number is required to be included in a court filing, only the last four digits of that number should be used; however, this Rule does not apply to Official Form 121; - (D) Taxpayer Identification Numbers.
 The taxpayer identification number of any nondebtor identified in a debtor's filings must be redacted except for the last four digits; and - (E) Financial Account Numbers.
 If financial account numbers are required to be disclosed in a court filing or at a court hearing, they must be disclosed by the last four digits only of such account numbers, unless the Court specifically orders otherwise. - (2) Filer Responsible for Redacting.
-The responsibility for redacting these personal data identifiers rests with the filer or party introducing the pertinent testimony.
-Likewise, the responsibility for protecting personal information of the debtor, and preventing dissemination of personal information relating to individuals and others affiliated with the debtor that may be included on documents filed with the Clerk, rests with the debtor and the party filing or presenting the subject document. - (A) The Clerk will not review each document filed to verify redaction of personal data identifiers.
-However, to the extent it comes to the attention of the Clerk that a document filed contains personal data identifiers, the Clerk may restrict access to that document and, in that event, the Clerk will issue a notice directing the filer to re-file the document in redacted form. - (B) If the Clerk issues a notice to redact and the filer fails to file a redacted version of the document within the time specified in the notice, the Clerk will restore public access to the document at the expiration of the specified time frame, and the filer may be subject to sanctions, including monetary penalties and/or the striking of the document from the Court record. - (C) If an individual or entity asserts harm based upon the publication of personal data identifiers in a bankruptcy case or proceeding, or by a party's failure to redact a document in response to a Clerk's notice, the complaining party may bring a motion for sanctions in the case or proceeding. - (D) To the extent the document with personal identifier information could be filed by any one of multiple parties (e.g., a proof of claim may be filed by the creditor, debtor, or trustee), any one of those parties may file a redacted version of the document in response to the Clerk's notice.
+In all instances, the responsibility for redacting these personal data identifiers rests with the party who files the document or introduces the testimony which includes that information.
+As a corollary, the responsibility for protecting personal information of the debtor, and preventing dissemination of personal information relating to individuals and others affiliated with the debtor, rests with the party who files the document or presents the testimony which contains information about those individuals. - (A) The Clerk will not review each document filed to verify redaction of personal data identifiers.
+However, to the extent the Clerk observes that a filed document contains personal data identifiers, the Clerk will restrict access to that document. - (B) When the Clerk restricts access to a document due to the inclusion of personal data identifiers, the Court will issue an Order directing the party who filed the document to - (i) file a motion to redact, accompanied by the \$25 fee, and a copy of the document in redacted form, by a date certain, and - (ii) appear at a hearing to show cause why sanctions should not be imposed for the party's inclusion of personal data identifiers in the document (the "Redaction Order").
+Potential sanctions include monetary penalties and the striking of the document from the Court record. - (C) If an individual or entity asserts harm based upon the publication of personal data identifiers in a bankruptcy case or proceeding, or by a party's failure to redact a document in response to a Clerk's notice, the complaining party may bring a motion for sanctions in the case or proceeding.